MicrosoftDocs/Contribute/Contribute/content/index.md

 ---
-title: Contribute to the Microsoft Learn platform
+title: Contribute to Microsoft Learn
 description: Learn how you can contribute to technical documentation and other content experiences on Microsoft Learn.
 author: carlyrevier
 ms.author: cahublou